farbod2015/javascript/Building Applications with React and Redux in ES6.md

   1. If you want to programmatically enforce immutability, you can consider a library like `immutable.js`.
 It creates immutable JavaScript data structures.
 This library also happens to be by Facebook but can be useful on any project.
 * So we'll just use `redux-immutable-state-invariant` in this course.

-Reducers

-We now have a good foundational understanding of immutability, so let's discuss how data changes are handled with reducers.
-To change the store, you dispatch an action that is ultimately handled by a reducer.
-A reducer is quite simple.
-It's a function that takes state and an action and returns new state.
-That's it.
-You can think of a reducer like a meat grinder.
-With a meat grinder, you put in some ingredients and turn the handle, and then the results come out the other side.
-In the same way, with reducers, you pass in some ingredients--in this case, the current state and an action-- and it spits out a new state.
-Don't like the meat grinder metaphor?
-Let's try one that's more cuddly.
-Reducers sound scary, but they're actually like a fluffy bunny.
-They're so approachable, they're so simple and so tasty.
-Wait!
-I don't eat rabbits.
-I swear.
-Never mind.
-Here's an example of a reducer that's handling incrementing a counter.
-Reducer functions just look at the action passed and return a new copy of state.
-So, for example, if the action passed was INCREMENT_COUNTER, then it would increment the counter and return the new state.
-The reducer knew what state needed to be changed by looking at the action passed, and it updated state accordingly.
-However, there's one thing wrong with my example--I'm mutating state right here.
-As we've discussed, in Redux, state is immutable.
-So, in other words, it cannot be changed.
-So let's update this example to return a new copy of state instead.
-Here's an updated example.
-This example doesn't mutate state.
-I'm using Object.assign to create a new copy of state.
-Let's dissect this line.
-Here I'm saying create a new empty object.
-The first parameter's the target, so we're just creating a new empty object.
-But then we're mixing that new object together with our existing state and also changing the counter property by incrementing it by 1.
-So the result is effectively a deep clone of our state object but with the counter incremented by 1.
-Remember, reducers must be pure functions.
-This means they should produce no side effects.
-You know you have a pure function if calling it with the same set of arguments always returns the same value.
-Because reducers are supposed to be pure functions, there are three things that you should never do in a reducer--mutate arguments, perform side effects like API calls and routing transitions, or call non-pure functions.
-A reducer's return value should depend solely on the values of its parameters.
-It shouldn't call non-pure functions like date.now or math.random.
-This way the reducer stays pure.
-It simply takes the current state and an action and returns the new state.
-No mutations or side effects, just a pure predictable result.
-I mentioned earlier that you can only have one store in Redux.
-The original Flux pattern describes having multiple stores in an app, each one holding a different area of domain data.
-That sounded good, but it has downsides such as needing one store to wait for another store to update.
-This isn't necessary in Redux because the separation between data domains is already achieved by splitting a single reducer into multiple smaller reducers.
-So while you might think having one store might be limiting and lead to huge monolithic stores that are hard to manage, in practice, it's not a problem because you can manage slices of your state changes via multiple reducers.
-That said, it's technically possible to create multiple stores when working in Redux, but it's not recommended and only useful in rare instances.
-In short, assume you can only have one store when working in Redux.
-Only try creating another after very carefully investigating the implications.
-When the store is created, Redux calls the reducers and uses their return values as initial state.
-But you might be wondering, If we have multiple reducers, which one is called when an action is dispatched?
-The answer?
-All of them.
-All reducers get called when an action is dispatched.
-The switch statement inside each reducer looks at the action type to determine if it has anything to do.
-That's why it's important that all reducers return untouched state as the default if no switch case matched the action type passed.
-So, for example, if I dispatched the DELETE_COURSE action and my app has three reducers, one for courses, one for authors, and one that handles loading status, all three of these reducers will be called.
-But only the reducers that actually handle the DELETE_COURSE action type will do anything.
-The others will simply return the state that was passed to them.
-Remember, each reducer only handles its slice of state.
-In fact, each reducer is only passed its slice of state so that it can only access the portion of state that it manages.
-So while there is only a single store for Redux, creating multiple reducers allows you to handle changes to different pieces of the store in isolation.
-This makes state changes easy to understand and avoids issues with side effects.
-Just remember, all the reducers together form the complete picture of what's in your store.
-I like to think of my store like a pie chart, and all of my reducers are handling a piece of the pie.
-One final note on reducers before we wrap this up.
-You might wonder if there's always a 1:1 mapping between reducers and actions.
-Nope.
-In fact, the Redux FAQ recommends using reducer composition.
-This means a given action can be handled by more than one reducer.
-We'll see an example of this in a later module when building our example app.
-As the FAQ says, "Write independent small reducer functions that are each responsible for updates to a specific slice of state.
-We call this pattern 'reducer composition.'
-A given action could be handled by all, some, or none of them."